LIS501/syllabi/SecAFall16.md

 # About Jodi Schneider
 Jodi Schneider is an assistant professor at the School of Information Sciences.
 She studies scholarly communication and social media through the lens of arguments, evidence, and persuasion.
 She is developing Linked Data (ontologies, metadata, Semantic Web) approaches to manage scientific evidence.
 Jodi holds degrees in informatics (Ph.D., National University of Ireland, Galway), library & information science (M.S.
 UIUC), mathematics (M.A.
 UT-Austin), and liberal arts (B.A., Great Books, St. John's College).
 She worked in academic libraries and bookstores for 6 years.
 She has also held research positions across the U.S. as well as in Ireland, England, France, and Chile.

+# About Chris D'Arpa
+Christine D'Arpa's research seeks to understand how archives, libraries, and other public information institutions can help reinvigorate public commitment to civic education and engagement, and participation in public policy development.

 # Library Resources
 | <http://www.library.illinois.edu/lsx/>